jfgrissom/learning-rust/chapter-2/README.md

 - Crates are the compiled binary or library.
 - Cargo does a lot of work to protect your project from accidental upgrades that could break your code.

+## Regarding Deprecations

+- The rust analyzer will show you deprecations and make recommendations for the new way to do things.

+## Regarding Enums

+- It's clear that this is a powerful feature in Rust.
+It's "Enums Done Correctly".
+- The Result type is an enum.
+- The Ordering types is an enum.
+  - This is interesting because it's a way to handle comparisons using Enums.
+  - It handles ordering by using higher order concepts like Less, Greater, and Equal.
+- The Option type is an enum.
+- Variants almost look like options.
+For example a `Result` type has two
+  variants: `Ok` and `Err`.
+An `Option` type has two variants: `Some` and `None`.
+From the implementors perspective it's a variant but from the consumer's perspective it's an option that has to be accounted for.

+## Regarding `match`

+- `match` is a control flow operator that is used to compare a value to a pattern and execute different code based on the value.
+- `match` is a powerful control flow operator that is used to handle enums.
+- `match` is a control flow operator that is used to handle options.
+- There is no switch statement in Rust which is the closest control flow operator in other languages.
+- `match` provides certain guarantees that other control flow operators do not.
+  For example, `match` guarantees that all possible cases are handled.
+- Changing from an `expect` to a `match` is a good way to handle errors.
+- The `match` operator is actually a good way to handle errors.